pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 [`prefix_db.yml`](../R/obkms/inst/prefix_db.yml)

 This guide will not go into the question of the meaning of the prefixes, into identifiers and into cross-linking.
-This will be the subject matter of later "OpenBiodiv Extension and Linking Guide".
+This will be the subject matter of a later "OpenBiodiv Extension and Linking Guide".

 ```
 <<Prefixes>>=

 @prefix skos: <http://www.w3.org/2004/02/skos/core#> .
 @prefix pensoft: <http://id.pensoft.net/> .
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .